RohanAlexander/telling_stories_with_data/_book/03-r_essentials.md

 ### String manipulation and `stringr`

-In R we often create a string with double quotes, although single quotes is fine too.
+In R we often create a string with double quotes, although using single quotes is fine too.
 For instance `c("a", "b")` consists of two strings 'a' and 'b', and these are contained in a character vector.
 There are a variety of ways to manipulate strings in R and we will focus on the `stringr` package [@citestringr].
 This is automatically loaded when we load the `tidyverse`.

 If we want to look for whether a string contains certain content, then we can use `str_detect()`.
 If we want to remove or change some particular content then we can use `str_remove()` or `str_replace()`.